 Become a Member Today

-When you join the DAR, you enter a network of more than 185,000 women who form lifelong bonds, honor their Revolutionary War ancestors and promote historic preservation, education, and patriotism in their communities.
+When you join the DAR, you enter a network of more than 190,000 active women in 3000 chapters worldwide who share a common bond in the ancestral history of the founding of the United States of America and form lifelong bonds, honor their Revolutionary War ancestors and promote historic preservation, education, and patriotism in their communities.
 These timeless overarching principles keep the DAR strong and vitally relevant in this ever-changing world.

 With more than 125 years of tradition, a vast array of service work, an historic National Society headquarters building with extraordinary collections, and countless activities taking place locally, nationally, and globally, there is much to learn about the Daughters of the American Revolution.

 Our chapter welcomes new members.
 Any woman 18 years of age or older who can prove lineal descent from a patriot of the American Revolution is eligible for membership regardless of race, religion, or ethnic background.

 For information about membership in the Choctawhatchee Bay Chapter, NSDAR, please go to the “Contact Us” tab to contact our chapter registrar or click the Join button below.
 We have the answers to your questions about becoming a member of this historic and vibrant organization, and we want to help.